 2. Food Politics: How the Food Industry Influences Nutrition and Health

 Marion Nestle’s book was intended for the American people because it details their food systems.
 She talks about everything from dietary guidelines and the history of that, the FDA, the regulation of vitamins, school lunches, and how pizza became a vegetable.
-If you don’t leave reading this book enraged, I don’t know what to say.
-Some chapters here include undermining dietary advice and how dietary advice has shaped and been informed by lobbying the system.
+I don’t know what to say if you don’t leave reading this book enraged.
+Some chapters include undermining dietary advice and how dietary advice has shaped and been informed by lobbying the system.

-So there’s a lot on food lobbyists and co-opting nutritional professions professionals, exploiting kids, corrupting schools, pushing soft drinks, and deregulating dietary supplements.
-Marion was a professional in the field, and she was thick of it.
+So there are a lot of food lobbyists and co-opting nutritional professions professionals, exploiting kids, corrupting schools, pushing soft drinks, and deregulating dietary supplements.
+Marion was a professional in the field and thick of it.
 She was part of the committees she talked about in this book.

-Some of the information is a bit old, like early two thousand and even some older than that.
+Some of the information is a bit old, like the early two thousand, and even some older than that.
 It gives a good idea of the American food system because it is approachable.
-I also feel like a conspiracy theory here and the corruption of the groups, government agencies, food lobbyists.
+I also feel like a conspiracy theorist here, as well as the corruption of the groups, government agencies, and food lobbyists.

 Author: Marion Nestle